KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

 Operating systems
 ------------------

-The Operating Systems (OS) showed in Table 3.1 and 3.2 are those ones which suit with Knowage platform.
+The Operating Systems (OS) showed in :numref:`certenvironments` and :numref:`compenvironments` are those ones which suit with Knowage platform.

+.. _certenvironments:
 .. table:: Certified environments
    :widths: auto